AdobeDocs/workfront.en/help/manage-work/tasks/assign-tasks/smart-assignments.md

 Consider the following when working with smart assignments:

-* The algorithm works independently for tasks and issues.
-This means that the list of suggested users for issues might differ from the list of suggested users for a task because `Workfront` builds the lists according to criteria pertaining to issues and tasks separately.
+* The algorithm works independently for tasks and issues.&nbsp;This means that the list of suggested users for issues might differ from the list of suggested users for a task because Workfront builds the lists according to criteria pertaining to issues and tasks separately.
 * Smart assignments do not recommend job roles or teams.
 Instead, they are suggestions of users who are best fit to complete a task or an issue.
 * The suggested assignments are always active users.
 * The user listed first should be the best match for the task.